Ross F. Earnshaw

 Beyond the courtroom, Ross has been involved in legislation and policy development issues.
 He assisted with the development of the Ontario Petroleum Price Freezelegislation during the OPEC crisis, and worked with the Ontario Ministry of Energy during the establishment of the Ontario Energy Corporation.

 Ross has served as a Bencher of the Law Society of Upper Canada since 2012, and is a member of several committees and groups, chairing the Real Estate Liaison Group as well as the Task Force on Compliance-Based Entity Regulation.
 He also serves on the board of LibraryCo, which oversees the Ontario county courthouse library system, and recently completed a three-year term on the board of the Law Foundation of Ontario, a non-profit organization that improves access to justice for people across the province.
-In November 2016, Ross was appointed by the Law Society of Upper Canada as the Ontario representative to the Council of the Federation of Law Societies of Canada, becoming a member of the Executive Committee in November 2017.
+In November 2016, Ross was appointed by the Law Society of Upper Canada as the Ontario representative to the Council of the Federation of Law Societies of Canada, becoming a member of the Executive Committee in November 2017 and president in November 2018.

 Ross has actively served on various community boards and committees, including the Glen Morris Friends of the Library, the Glen Morris United Church, the Cambridge Public Library Board and the First United Church.